yordivad/MLambda/docs/blog/about-actor.md

 **Quasi-Commutativity**: it is guaranteed because of the order of receiving a message don't matter in the order that was created.

 **Computational representation theorem**: the actors are closed in the sense that they do not receive communication from outside.
-In this way, the behaviour of an actor S can be mathematically characterized in terms of all its possible behaviours, S = U(Bi)
+In this way, the behaviour of an actor S can be mathematically characterized in terms of all its possible behaviours, $S = U(Bi)$

 **Locality**: In response to a message received an Actor can change only its local storage that can include address only of Actors provided when it was created.